Thinking of a career as a Human Resources Manager?

 Source: ABS Labour Force Survey, Department of Employment trend data projections to 2024.

 Jobs in HR are more popular than ever.
-Over the next few years, the number of job openings for Human Resource Managers is expected to be above average, this means that The Department of Employment expects around 65,200 job openings in Human Resources by 2023.
+Over the next few years, the number of job openings for Human Resource Professionals are expected to be above average, this means that The Department of Employment expects around 65,900 job openings in Human Resources by 2024.